 This morning after breakfast our city tour begins.
 Start with a visit to Tiananmen Square, the location where Mao Zedong proclaimed the founding of the People's Republic of China from the balcony of the Rostrum on October 1, 1949.
 Continue on to the magnificent Forbidden City, home to 24 emperors.
 The entire complex consists of 8,706 rooms in which an estimated 8,000 to 10,000 people lived—including 3,000 eunuchs, as well as maids and concubines—all within 170 acres surrounded by a moat.
 Historically strictly off-limits to ordinary people (hence the name), the gates today will lead to a fascinating display of Chinese history in what is probably the best-preserved site of classical Chinese architecture.
 Lunch is at a local restaurant, then return to the hotel and enjoy some free time to rest or swim in the hotel pool.
 Savor a traditional Peking duck dinner tonight.
-Crowne Plaza Beijing

-(B,L,D)
+Renaissance Beijing Capital Hotel (B,L,D)

 Day 4 — Beijing

 Day 5 — Beijing to Xi’an

-The Temple of Heaven is where emperors once prayed for a good harvest and made offerings of grain, silk and animals.
+The Temple of Heaven is where emperors once prayed for a good harvest and made offerings of grain, silk, and animals.
 Constructed during the Ming Dynasty (1368-1644), the harmonious proportions and bold colors of the Temple of Heaven make it a masterpiece of Chinese architecture.
 The highlight of the Temple of Heaven is the Hall of Prayer for Good Harvests, which was built without a single nail!

-(literally, alleyways).
-Here, you can to get an idea of what the entire city once looked like get a glimpse of the traditional way of life before flying to Xi’an.
+After, take a Taijiquan (Tai Chi) lesson, which is an ancient Chinese martial art best known for its slow graceful movements and health benefits.
+Next, enjoy a pedi-cab tour of Old Beijing as you explore the city's traditional neighborhoods, called hutongs (literally, alleyways).
+Here, you can to get an idea of what the entire city once looked like and get a glimpse of the traditional way of life before flying to Xi’an.
 Hilton Xi’an (B,L,D)